Nat-Huang/DrawingReferences/proposal.md

 https://github.com/Nat-Huang/DrawingReferences.git

 ## Description
-1-2 sentence description of what it will do and how it relevant to media and digital arts.
 My program will generate a reference that an artist may need, including the human body (male and female), a few animals, objects, buildings, etc. They will also be able to request these images to be flipped, on the grayscale, and/or a jpg or png file.

 ## Features